nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 ```
 ### Python Kubernetes API Client

-We need to modify the client pod to use the Kubernetes API to get the configmap values and use them to generate the random number table.
+We need to modify the client pod to use the Kubernetes API to get the `configmap` values and use them to generate the random number table.

 We will use the Kubernetes API client for Python to get the configmap values.

+The source code can be found here: `kubernetes_rbac_real_example
+/randomNumberClientCM`

-Use pip to install the Kubernetes API client for Python in your Dockerfile.
+Don't forget to use `pip` to install the Kubernetes API client for Python in your Dockerfile.
 ```bash
 pip install kubernetes
 ```